EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/manual/constraint-functions.md

 ```

 are similar to the function used for `RefStorage{T} where {T<:ResourceCarrier}`.
-It is however necessary to reintroduce it due to the declaration for `RefStorage` in `EnergyModelsBase.jl`.
+It is however necessary to reintroduce it due to the declaration for `RefStorage` in `EnergyModelsBase`.
 This will most likely be adjusted in later versions, although it will not impact the user directly.

 ## Operational expenditure constraints